FOXTetsuo/FOXTetsuo/README.md

-### Welcome to the Git repo of FOXTetsuo.
+### Welcome to the Git page of FOXTetsuo.
+...
 But please, call me Thomas.
 It's what everyone calls me.
 I have a website.
 It's awful at the moment, but I assure you it's still much more enjoyable than a text file: [fomks.nl](http://fomks.nl)
 <br/><br/>
 I'm currently a student at Hogeschool windesheim.
 Here is a list of things I've done in order from least to most impressive: